filipopo/7sd/README.md

 # 7sd
- A x segment display configurator
+ A 7 segment display configurator
+ To:Do:
+ Library linking instructions, make file?
+ Sending commands to actual 7 segment displays Chaining multiple displays with the displays class